 There are so many wonderful wines to explore this summer.
 But we had to keep our lists short.
 As a result, these represent only wines that we have tasted in recent months, either at tasting rooms, events or in samples sent to us by wineries.
-Specifically, these wines are from Washington state, Oregon, California and New Zealand.
+Specifically, these wines are from Washington state, Oregon, California, New Zealand and Italy.

 Recently Tasted Sauvignon Blanc